 Reason for hope: Denver ran the ball well.
 It had 154 yards on 30 carries.
 Starting running back Knowshon Moreno had his best game of the season, running for 106 yards on 22 carries.
 Denver entered the game with the worst running game in the NFL.
 Denver’s offensive line is completely healthy for the first time this season and Sunday’s performance gave it hope for balance for the rest of the year.

-Secret weapon man: Denver rookie backup quarterback Tim Tebow was on the field for three plays Sunday.
-He ran for his third touchdown of the season on one play and he threw for a touchdown on another play.
-Itwas Tebow’s first NFL pass.
+Secret weapon man: Denver rookie backup quarterback Tim Tebow was on the field for two plays Sunday.
+He ran for his third touchdown of the season on one play and he threw for a touchdown on the other play.
+It was Tebow’s first NFL pass.
 Expect to see Tebow play often down the stretch.
 He certainly gives defenses something to think about when he enters the game.

 What’s next: Kansas City hosts Arizona in a winnable game next Sunday and Denver plays at San Diego on ESPN’s “Monday Night Football.”